-When you buy a package holiday that does not include a flight, protections is provided by way of a bond held by the Travel Vault.
+When you buy a package holiday that does not include a flight, protection is provided by way of a bond held by the Travel Vault.
 For further information, please see www.abta.com .
-Artic Holiday Ltd is committed to customer satisfaction and consumer financial protection.
-We are therefore pleased to announce that, at no extra cost to you, and in accordance with ”The Package Travel, Package Tours Regulations” all passengers booking with Artic Holiday Ltd are fully insured for the initial deposit, and subsequently the balance of monies paid as detailed in your booking confirmation form.
-The policy will also include repatriation if required, arising from the cancellation or curtailment of your travel arrangements due to the insolvency of Artic Holidays Ltd. This insurance has been arranged by The Travel Vault in conjunction with Towergate Travel through Zurich Insurance PLC.
+Arctic Holiday Ltd is committed to customer satisfaction and consumer financial protection.
+We are therefore pleased to announce that, at no extra cost to you, and in accordance with ”The Package Travel, Package Tours Regulations” all passengers booking with Arctic Holiday Ltd are fully insured for the initial deposit, and subsequently the balance of monies paid as detailed in your booking confirmation form.
+The policy will also include repatriation if required, arising from the cancellation or curtailment of your travel arrangements due to the insolvency of Arctic Holidays Ltd. This insurance has been arranged by The Travel Vault in conjunction with Towergate Travel through Zurich Insurance PLC.

 In the unlikely event of Insolvency, you must Inform Towergate Chapman Stevens immediately on +44 (0) 1932 334140 or by email at firstname.lastname@example.org .
 Please ensure you retain the booking confirmation form as evidence of cover and value.